 Although some of the projects you’ll find will be poorly paid, there are also plenty of decent businesses who are willing to pay more for high quality work.
 What’s great about this approach is that you’ll enjoy a very varied work life, find plenty of interesting projects to get stuck into and you won’t need to do much to get started.

 Write up a professional profile page, upload some portfolio samples and then you can start applying.
+It doesn’t take much to get started with making money freelancing.
 Be aware that the sites do tend to take a percentage of your earnings, but considering that you won’t need to make much effort to market yourself and you’ll be getting in front of millions of prospective clients, it is often very much worth it.

 Frequently Asked Questions About Monetizing Photography